AMReX-Astro/MAESTROeX/sphinx_docs/source/getting_started.rst

 MAESTROeX requires a C++ compiler that supports the C++11 standard, a Fortran compiler that supports the Fortran 2003 standard, and a C compiler that supports the C99 standard.
 Several compiler suites are supported, including GNU, Intel, PGI and Cray.
-GNU Make is also required, as is Python (>= 2.7, including 3) and standard tools available in any Unix-like environments (e.g., Perl and ``sed``).
+GNU Make (>= 3.81) is also required, as is Python (>= 3.6) and standard tools available in any Unix-like environments (e.g., Perl and ``sed``).

+For running in parallel, an MPI library and/or OpenMP is required.
+For running on GPUs, CUDA 10 or later is required (see :ref:`sec:gpu` for more information).

 Quick Start
 ===========